jeftegoes/AwsOverview/Compute/AWS Lambda.md

 - An event source mapping creates an iterator for each shard, processes items in order.
 - Start with new items, from the beginning or from timestamp.
 - Processed items aren't removed from the stream (other consumers can read them).
-- Low traffic: use batch window to accumulate records before processing.
+- **Low traffic:** Use batch window to accumulate records before processing.
 - You can process multiple batches in parallel.
   - Up to 10 batches per shard
   - In-order processing is still guaranteed for each partition key,